Skip to main content

 • Always mark as “Convex” if the object needs physics

-Pro Tip: For complex objects, use multiple primitive colliders combined.
+For complex objects, use multiple primitive colliders combined.
 A character might use a Capsule Collider for the body and Box Colliders for equipment.
-This approach is much more performance-friendly than relying on Update() methods for constant collision checks—learn more about optimizing Unity Update() performance and complete mobile optimization strategies.
+This approach is much more performance-friendly than mesh colliders.
+Learn more about optimizing Unity Update() performance and complete mobile optimization strategies.

 Mistake #2: Wrong Trigger vs Collider Configuration